-KV · Cloudflare Workers docs
+KV

 Creating expiring keys

-put method above, but this call also has an optional third parameter.
+put method described previously has an optional third parameter.
 It accepts an object with optional fields that allow you to customize the behavior of the

-put.
+put method.
 In particular, you can set either

 expiration or

 expirationTtl, depending on how you would like to specify the key’s expiration time.
-In other words, you’d run one of the two commands below to set an expiration when writing a key from within a Worker:
+To do this, run one of the two commands below to set an expiration when writing a key from within a Worker:

 NAMESPACE.put(key, value, {expiration: secondsSinceEpoch})